 Close to restaurant Schrøder is Underwater Pub.
 This is where Hole seeks rescue when he believes he is not welcome at Schrøder.
 When the guided tour is over, you can experience live opera performances here every Tuesday and Thursday night.

-The guiding is available in German, English and/or Norwegian.
+The guiding is available in English and Norwegian.